PROCEDURES FOR THE SUBMISSION OF A FLIGHT PLAN

 Both flight plans shall be filed directly with both IFPUs.
 The addresses of the ATC units outside the IFPS involved in the next stage flight plan will be adduced on the additional line beneath the originator’s data before the opening bracket of the message itself.
 The IFPS will distribute the flight plan to these addresses.

-The flight plan for the next leg of a flight departing outside the IFPS zone shall be sent to the ARO of the intermediate airport for further distribution notwithstanding the fact that the flight is returning to - Zone or not.
+The flight plan for the next leg of a flight departing outside the IFPS zone shall be sent to the ARO of the intermediate airport for further distribution notwithstanding the fact that the flight is returning to the IFPS - Zone or not.

 Before the flight plan is sent to the addresses adduced in ENR 1.10 para 2.1.3.1, its correctness can be checked by sending it to the following addresses: